RedBowtie/RedBowtie/readme.md

 ### 🏃🏻 Recent news:

-- Working on paper for IROS
+- Working on modelling and controller design for closed loop systems.
-- Still searching for a way to design a high performance controller for inverted CubeTrack.
 - Some plan for RL study.

 ### 🧭 Reach me